paritytech/metadata-portal/README.md

 Metadata Portal supports two metadata sources in parallel.
 Both are equally important for different types of users.

-### 1. Parsing it from chain and generating QR codes itself
+### 1. Parsing it from chain and generating QR codes itself with manual signing

 This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.

-- Cron job
+- Cron job `make updater`
   - runs every N hours and checks every known network for the latest metadata version
   - If any network has a new version of metadata that has not yet been published on the Metadata Portal
     - generates unsigned metadata QR code